Visa to start a business in Japan (business management visa)

 Key requirements are as follows:

-1. Establishment of a company with a capital of at least JPY 5 million or at least two full-time employees
+1. Establishment of a company with a capital of at least JPY 30 million

 Steps to applying for a business management visa